jb-ks/matomo-opt-out-no-default-storage/README.md

 Inspired by one line of code in the HTML of [tu-dresden.de](https://tu-dresden.de/) I created a script that lets users opt-out of [Matomo](https://matomo.org/) *(formerly Piwik)* data collection – without the need for cookies or the default iframe provided by Matomo.

-This fork avoids the default writing of "true" to the storage "matomoTrackingEnabled".
-Instead null (return of getitem if the item does not exist) is interpreted as "true".
+This fork avoids the default writing of *true* to the storage "matomoTrackingEnabled".
+Instead *null* (return of getitem if the item does not exist) is interpreted as *true*.

 ### Features